3 Reasons to Believe Digital Retailing Will Help Future Proof Your Business

 3. Post-pandemic preference for lower-touch transactions will continue

-The retail automotive marketplace and the way cars are sold – have likely been forever changed by the pandemic – like all other retail environments.
+The retail automotive marketplace and the way cars are sold – has likely been forever changed by the pandemic – like all other retail environments.
 In the post-COVID new normal, there will be many who will continue to prefer the convenience and safety of transacting remotely.
-Dealers will have to continue to find ways to sell the way customers want to buy.
+Dealers will have to continue to innovate and find ways to sell the way the customer prefers to buy.

 Author: Pete Maclnnis